Royal tours of Australia: 1980s

 On 20 March 1983, the Prince of Wales, this time with the Princess of Wales, and their son Prince William, landed in Alice Springs for an official visit.
 26 October – 8 November 1985 visited Victoria for 150th anniversary of the state.
 This tour included visits to Brisbane and Canberra.
 The Prince and Princess of Wales also made a visit during the bicentenary celebrations in 1988.

 The Duke and Duchess of Kent visited Queensland in April 1985 to open the Performing Arts Complex at Southbank.
 They visited Toowoomba on 24 April following an invitation by Steven Rafter to visit the Toowoomba Grammar School.

 The Queen and Prince Philip also made a popular visit in 1988 as part of the bicentenary celebrations.
 On Saturday 30 April 1988, the Queen opened the World Expo in Brisbane before opening the new permanent Parliament House in Canberra on Monday 9 May.

-During the bicentenary celebrations, Australia was also visited by The Prince and Princess of Wales, Prince Andrew, Duke of York and his wife Princess Sarah, Duchess of York, and The Duke and Duchess of Kent.
+During the bicentenary celebrations, Australia was also visited by the Prince and Princess of Wales, Prince Andrew, Duke of York and his wife Sarah, Duchess of York, and the Duke and Duchess of Kent.

 1990s

 In 1992, the Queen returned to the sesquicentenary of the incorporation of the city of Sydney.
 This tour included visits to regional towns, in Dubbo she visited the Western Plains Zoo.

 In the last years of the decade she did not visit the country to avoid being embroiled in the debate about the future of the monarchy.
 Her next tour was timed to be made well after the 1999 referendum on the republic.
 The Australian government of John Howard had advised the Queen on the timing.

-In 1994, Charles, Prince of Wales, visited Australia.
+In 1994, Charles, then Prince of Wales, visited Australia.
 He was giving a speech in Darling Harbour during the Australia day celebrations.
 David Kang ran up to the Prince and fired two blanks before falling onto the ground; he was arrested by many police officers.
-The Prince was unhurt and was ushered off the podium.
+The Prince was unhurt and was ushered off the stage.

 After her divorce in 1996, Diana, Princess of Wales made one subsequent visit prior to her death in 1997.
+During that visit she visited the Victor Chang Cardiac Research Institute.
+Dr Chang had died a few years earlier.